Darius Guppy

-Darius Guppy (born June 1964) is a British businessman resident in South Africa.
-He was formerly a close friend of Earl Spencer, brother of Diana, Princess of Wales, and the former UK Prime Minister Boris Johnson.
+Darius Guppy (born June 1964) is a British businessman.
+He was formerly a close friend of Earl Spencer, brother of Diana, Princess of Wales, and the former UK prime minister Boris Johnson.
 In 1993 he was sentenced to five years imprisonment for insurance fraud.

 Early life and education

-Darius Guppy was born June 1964 in London to an Iranian mother and British father.
-Guppy's mother was the author and singer Shusha Guppy (1935–2008).
-His grandfather on his mother's side was the philosopher and theologian Grand Ayatollah Seyyed Mohammed Kazem Assar, who held the chair of philosophy at Tehran University.
+Darius Guppy was born June 1964 in London to the English writer Nicholas Guppy (1925-2012) and Iranian author and singer Shusha, née Assār (1935-2008), daughter of the philosopher and theologian Grand Ayatollah Seyyed Mohammed Kazem Assar, who held the chair of philosophy at Tehran University.

-His father was the writer Nicholas Guppy (1925–2012).
 On his father's side, he is a descendant of Lechmere Guppy, the naturalist who discovered the eponymous fish, as well as the inventor Sarah Guppy, Thomas Guppy, the engineer and business partner of Isambard Kingdom Brunel, the explorer Amelia Guppy, Sir Francis Dashwood and the Plantagenet family.

 Guppy was educated at the Lycée Français Charles de Gaulle, Eton College, and Magdalen College, Oxford.
 In his second year, he became a member of the Piers Gaveston Society, as well as the Bullingdon Club.
 He was the best man at Earl Spencer's wedding to model Victoria Lockwood, his first wife; Lord Spencer was his best man in return.
-He was a close friend of Boris Johnson, who later became the Mayor of London and British Prime Minister, as well as of Count Gottfried von Bismarck.
+He was a close friend of Boris Johnson, who later became the mayor of London and British prime minister, as well as of Count Gottfried von Bismarck.